psugihara/joint/Docs/Tutorial.md

 The Pass language and its libraries take care of this repetitive, boilerplate configuration automatically so that the programmer can immediately begin work on the main application logic.
 The entire network architecture is abstracted into a few intuitive functions that facilitate seamless communication between server and client.
 Pass also allows functions on the server to be called like any other function on the client, and vice versa.
 Moreover once these connections are established, Pass provides convenient data structures to help organize, search through, and keep track of them.

 What follows is a brief introduction to these features as well as other nuances that the Pass language has to offer.
 It is by no means comprehensive.
-It will, however, bring to light everything that is required to get a programmer moving in the right direction so that he/she may reach the most important stage that is development of logic and application in a hassle-free, significantly reduced amount of time.
+It will, however, bring to light everything that is required to get a programmer moving in the right direction so that he/she may begin developing web applications hassle-free in a significantly reduced amount of time.

 ###Audience